zzw922cn/Automatic_Speech_Recognition/README.md

 	--restore_from '/src/save/'
 	--model_checkpoint_path '/src/save/'
 </pre>
-You can also set the arguments above in /src/main/train.py file.
+Instead of configuration in command line, you can also set the arguments above in [train.py](https://github.com/zzw922cn/Automatic-Speech-Recognition/blob/master/src/main/train.py) in practice.

 ## Implementation Details